Determining Genus From Sandpile Torsor Algorithms: Counterexamples

 However, the genus of $\rib$ is $2$ while the genus of $\ribs$ is $1$.\\ \end{prop}

 \begin{proof}

 First, we observe that $\beta_{v_i} = r_{w_i}$ and $\beta_{w_i} = r_{v_i}$.
 To see this, it suffices to show that they match on a generator.

-It therefore suffices to show that the diagram commutes for the rotor routing torsors.
+Therefore, we only need to prove the result for the rotor routing torsors.
 Furthermore, by Lemma~\ref{algfun}, it suffices to check a generator of $\text{Pic}^0(G)$ (and we do not have to choose the same generator for $r_v$ as for $r_w$).

 Using $v_i-w_i$ as our generator, we get the following diagram for $r_w$:

 \\

 Using $w_i-v_i$ as our generator, we get the following diagram for $r_v$: